inlivedev/inlive-js-sdk/packages/room/README.md

   A method to get the room data.
 It expects a `roomId` as a parameter.
 This method will return a promise.

-- `room.createClient(roomId: string, clientId?: string | undefined)`
+- `room.createClient(roomId: string, config?: object)`

   A method to create and register a new client to the room.
 It expects two parameters.
 The `roomId` is required.
-If the client prefers to set their own client ID, the second client ID parameter can be set.
+The second parameter is an optional config to set a custom client data.
 This method will return a promise.

 - `room.setClientName(roomId: string, clientId: string, clientName: string)`